volKate/rick_and_morty/README.md

 - Implement setting random character name and Image +3
 - Implement pagination for episodes.
 More episodes are loaded when close to scroll bottom +3
 - On character image tap open details page +1
+- Tap on heart icon makes it red +1
+- Tap on heart icon adds episode to "Favourites", next tap on same icon makes it blue outlined and removes episode from "Favourites" +3

 ### Details page
 - Implment Details page +1